 Current CPI programs have roots in the 1980s.
 Experience and new technologies have molded the CPI concept and details:

 - Leading CPI companies provide online tracking systems that can be updated instantly.
 These trackers are used by CPI providers, borrowers and lenders, who can use it to communicate and coordinate relevant issues.

-- Auto CPI providers also developed electronic data interchange (EDI) with the borrowers’ private insurance carriers in order to make sure the current information is up to date on required insurance.
+- Auto CPI providers also developed an electronic data interchange (EDI) with borrowers’ private insurance carriers in order to make sure the current information is up to date on required insurance.

 A Similar Program: CPI for Mortgages

 Mortgage protection insurance, or MPI, is similar to CPI but is related to mortgage properties.
 MPI became prominent following the 2008 financial crisis.
 Many administrative aspects of this program are controversial, including pricing, agent fees, loss ratio inconsistencies and the often-cozy relationship between lender and insurance companies.
 In 2013, the Federal Housing Finance Agency (FHFA) put an end to the commissions (“kick-backs”) for lenders.